Widening of the Sylvian fissure. Arachnoid cyst

 7. Arachnoid cyst of the convexital surface of the cerebral hemispheres 4%.

-8. Arachnoid cyst of the clivus area 3%.
+8. Arachnoid cyst of the clivus 3%.

 Classification of arachnoid cysts of the Sylvian fissure.

-Type 1 arachnoid cyst of the Sylvian fissure click on the picture to enlarge Type 2 arachnoid cyst of the Sylvian fissure click on the picture to enlarge Type 3 arachnoid cyst of the Sylvian fissure
+Type 1 arachnoid cyst of the Sylvian fissure, click on the picture to enlarge Type 2 arachnoid cyst of the Sylvian fissure, click on the picture to enlarge Type 3 arachnoid cyst of the Sylvian fissure

-Type 1: a small arachnoid cyst in the region of the pole of the temporal lobe, does not cause a mass effect, drains into the subarachnoid space.
+Type 1: a small arachnoid cyst in the region of the pole of the temporal lobe, does not cause mass effect, drains into the subarachnoid space.

-Separate types of congenital arachnoid cysts.
+Certain types of congenital arachnoid cysts.

 Clinical signs of an arachnoid cyst.